Ivivchik/robot-dreams/homework5/README.md

- - Airflow DAG for connect to API and load data to disk
+ - Airflow DAG for connect to API and postgresql and load data to HDFS